ukui/kylin-nm/README.md

 # BUILD KYLIN-NM
     down the source sode
-    install depend packages(writed in the cntrol files in the debian directory) execute debuild command in the root directory of project execute sudo dpkg -i packagename.deb to install
+    install dependency packages(see cntrol files in the debian directory) execute debuild command in the root directory of project execute sudo dpkg -i packagename.deb to install